Taming System Complexity: Demystifying Software Engineering Agents in Diagnosing Linux Kernel Faults: : An Enhancing Framework

 \subsubsection{Candidate Integration}

-In this final phase, we consolidate the files predicted by previous two expansion strategies and rank the aggregated candidate files to produce the final \fl results.
+Finally, we consolidate the files predicted by previous two expansion strategies and rank the aggregated candidate files to produce the final \fl results.

 We adopt a simple yet effective merging strategy.
 Specifically, for each candidate file $f$, we collect its ranks from the three sources: $R_{dir}(f)$ (Directory-Aware Expansion), $R_{direct}(f)$ (Direct Hypothesis), and $R_{mail}(f)$ (Mail-Augmented Hypothesis).
 If a file does not appear in the results of a particular method, its rank is set to $\infty$.
-We then compute an aggregated score for $f$ as follows:
+We then compute an aggregated score for $f$ as follows: $\text{score}(f) = \tfrac{1}{R_{dir}(f)} + \tfrac{1}{R_{direct}(f)} + \tfrac{1}{R_{mail}(f)}$.
 Files that achieve better ranks in any individual method receive higher scores, while those consistently ranked highly across methods are further prioritized.
 All candidate files are sorted by their aggregated scores to produce the initial merged ranking.
 To further refine this list, the LLM is prompted to re-rank the files based on the semantic correspondence between their path and bug report.